krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 * **Memory leak** - a group of objects that are no longer needed

 Garbage collectors cannot free the second group if there is at least one strong reference from the **live set** to the **memory leak**.
-The biggest problems with diagnosising memory leaks are:
+The biggest problems with diagnosing memory leaks are:

 * the fact that the object was created **is not an issue** - it was created because it was needed for something
 * the fact that the mentioned reference was created **is not an issue** - it had some purpose too